 It started with a small list of places, restaurants, activities or events that we definitely wanted to do, leaving plenty of room for anything else that we might hear of or opportunities that may come our way.
 Some of it was of epic proportions and some were low key, but all of it would be making our fortieth year very special.

 1. We went to Celtic Connections over in Glasgow.
-A brilliant evening of live music.
+A brilliant evening of live music in a historical venue.

 4. I know, I know, Shetland again.
 But this time just ticking off that I had visited Shetland in it’s own right.

 5. My birthday month and a secret road trip which ended with a visit to Glen Etive.
 A place long on my list even before a certain James Bond film made it famous.